 The University will continue to offer the TDA Plan with TIAA-CREF.
-The IRS recently announced that the maximum amount that you can contribute annually to the TDA plan will increase in 2015 at $18,000 and the Age 50+ Catch Up annual contribution will increase to $6,000.
-The compensation limit will increase to $265,000 (up from $260.000).
+There are no changes to the maximum amount that you can contribute annually to the TDA plan for 2016.
+The IRS allows you to contribute up to $18,000 each calendar year and an additional $6,000 towards Age 50+ Catch Up contributions.
+The compensation limit will remain $265,000.
 For additional plan details go to the retirement plans page.

 As required by law, The New School must provide